 Prerequisite: Enrollment in Central Illinois Stage Combat Workshop.
+(Offered based on demand)

 College credit for participation in Central Illinois Stage Combat Workshop.
 This three-week workshop will teach students the art and skill of stage combat, reinforce acting skills, and based on instructor permission, will provide the opportunity to take a skills proficiency test with the Society of American Fight Directors.
 An administrative fee will be added to the workshop fee to enroll in the workshop for credit.